St Martin's Church, Ancaster

 St Martin's Church is a Grade I listed Anglican church, dedicated to Martin of Tours, in Ancaster, Lincolnshire, England.
 The church is 6 mi north-east from Grantham, below the southern edge of the Lincoln Cliff, and at the side of High Dyke, part of the old Ermine Street Roman road.
 St Martin's is in the ecclesiastical parish of Ancaster and Wilsford, in the Deanery of Loveden, and the Diocese of Lincoln.

 History

-At the time of Domesday there were two churches in the vicinity of Ancaster, and, to the east of the site of the present church, a hermit’s chapel dedicated to St Mary.
+At the time of the Domesday Book in 1086, there were two churches in the vicinity of Ancaster, and, to the east of the site of the present church, a hermit's chapel dedicated to St Mary.

 St Martin's register dates from 1722.
 In 1859 the nave was re-floored, refitted and repaired, under the direction of Kirk and Parry, and in 1912 the tower was restored.
 In 1898-99 the church organ and font were moved into the body of the church.
 In May 1909 the churchyard was closed for burials except for those in family vaults.